-Normally the engine cranking battery switch is located in the starboard sump on the battery management panel.
-To access the panel lift up the starboard aft seat/cushion.
+The engine cranking battery switch is located in the starboard sump lon the battery management panel.
+To access the panel lift up the starboard aft seat.
 Here you will see 1 of 2 different battery switches.

 Standard battery switch designates an "off" and "on" position.
 To start the engine position the battery switch at the "on" detent.
 Power is now available to the dash and to start the engine.